-Represented a Fortune 100 car manufacturer in a long-running tax dispute before the Supreme Court of Virginia.
+- Represented Ford Motor Company in a long-running tax dispute before the Supreme Court of Virginia.

-Currently representing a Fortune 100 construction equipment manufacturer in a complex products liability case in the Southern District of Florida.
+- Represented Caterpillar Inc. in a complex product liability case in the Southern District of Florida.

 Selected for Inclusion, Daily Journal, “Top Verdicts,” 2020